 The impressive thing about the recent versions of Windows is the ability to group the important files into various categories, and also keep them together without actually having in the same place, and for that Windows uses this special folder known as the Library.
 The groups in the main Library are known as Libraries.
 By default, there are Camera Roll, Documents, Music, Pictures, Saved Pictures & Videos as Library folders.
 The different between the traditional groups in My Computer and the Library groups is the Library group can contain various scattered folders whereas the traditional groups in my computer can only link with one folder.
-However, sometimes due to various reasons duplicate folders of the same Library category may appear, and this tutorial guides how to remove them in a convenient way.
+However, sometimes due to various reasons duplicate folders of the same Library category may appear, and this tutorial guides how to remove duplicate libraries in a convenient way.

 If you’re dealing with duplicate Library, files, photos and songs in your Windows 10, consider using the IBM approved software, Clone Files Checker.
 It will deduplicate your Windows 10 Libraries effortlessly.
-Download it here.

 Solution 1: Restore Default Libraries

 This step doesn’t necessarily remove duplicate libraries but restores the removed libraries just in case if the default libraries get removed.
 This step is necessary to do, as it makes sure default libraries are there before removing the duplicate libraries.